 U.S. Department of Homeland Security (DHS), Federal Emergency Management Agency (FEMA)

 The purpose of AFG is to enhance through financial assistance the safety of the public and firefighters regarding fire and fire-related hazards.
 The objective of the AFG is to award grants directly to fire departments and EMS organizations that are unaffiliated with a hospital to enhance their ability to protect the health and safety of the public, as well as that of first-responder personnel.

-In 2012 there are four types of eligible applications:
+In 2013 there are three types of eligible applications:

 - Operations and safety - The five fundable activities included in this program are: (a) firefighter training, (b) firefighter equipment, (c) firefighter personal protective equipment (PPE), (d) firefighter wellness and fitness, (e) modifications to fire stations and facilities.

 - Vehicles - Due to inherent differences among urban, suburban, and rural firefighting needs, AFG has different priorities in the Firefighting Vehicles program area for departments that serve different types of communities.
 When requesting more than one vehicle, you will be asked to fill out a separate line item and answer all the questions including a NEW narrative for each vehicle.
 For example, if you are requesting to replace three ambulances, you must fill out the age and vehicle identification number (VIN) of each vehicle being replaced.
 You cannot use the same VIN in each line item.
 AFG provides grants for new, used, and refurbished vehicles.
 Funds may be used to refurbish a vehicle the department currently owns, but it will be eligible only if the vehicle was designed originally for firefighting.
 Refurbished vehicles must meet current NFPA 1912 standards.